bryanwweber/orbital-mechanics-notes/orbital-maneuvers/single-impulse-example.md

 The simplest case of an orbit change is one that only requires a single impulse.
 Examples of this kind of maneuver are [orbit insertion](https://en.wikipedia.org/wiki/Orbit_insertion) and deorbit burns.

 For any single-impulse orbital maneuver, the initial and final orbits must intersect at some point.
-The two velocities required for Eq. {eq}`eq:single-impulse-delta-v` are determined at the point of intersection of the two orbits.
-Eq. {eq}`eq:single-impulse-delta-v` can be simplified to involve only velocity magnitudes when the velocity vectors are parallel at the point of intersection.
+The two velocities required for @eq:single-impulse-delta-v are determined at the point of intersection of the two orbits. @eq:single-impulse-delta-v can be simplified to involve only velocity magnitudes when the velocity vectors are parallel at the point of intersection.

 Let's consider a case where we want to deorbit a spacecraft from low Earth orbit.
 To deorbit a spacecraft, we need to place it in an orbit that will intersect the atmosphere.
 Once in the atmosphere, drag will take over and reduce the velocity to the terminal velocity.
 As a simplification, we will neglect the atmosphere.
 This means we will determine the true anomaly when the spacecraft reaches the surface of the Earth, or when the orbital radius is equal to the Earth's radius.

 Initially, the spacecraft is in a circular orbit at 1000 km altitude.
 We define the apse line pointing to the right along the $x$ axis, as usual.
 When the spacecraft reaches the apse line, an impulsive thrust is provided to put the spacecraft on the deorbit trajectory, which will be an ellipse.
 We would like the spacecraft to impact at a point 145° from the impulse point.
-This situation is shown in {numref}`fig:single-impulse-example-orbit`.
+This situation is shown in @fig:single-impulse-example-orbit.

 ```{code-cell} ipython3
 :tags: [remove-cell]